PedroDoniniLinan/PACMAN-AI/README.md

 To run the algorithms:
 1. Open command-line terminal;
 2. Go to the desired mini-project directory;
-3. Type the desired test (inside project's command .txt file).
+3. Type the desired test command (described in each project's "_command.txt" file).